 Traditional foods such as rice and beans remain staples in the Costa Rican diet, though new foods are readily accepted by the population.
-Costa Rica for example, is the only country in the region where prepared foods comprise a significant portion of household food budgets.
+Costa Rica, for example, is the only country in the region where prepared foods comprise a significant portion of household food budgets.
 Beef, rice, breads, and vegetables, are typically the largest food expenditures for Costa Rican households.
 Soft drinks and dairy follow these items in household purchases, with milk being consumed more than cheese.
 In general, pork and fish are consumed less than other protein sources.
 Wheat and corn products are widely consumed by the general population but are consumed in greater quantities by urban residents than other populations.

 Some differences do exist in the purchasing habits of consumers based on location.
 Rural consumers for example, consume mostly rice, beef, vegetables and sugar while urban residents tend to demand beef, bread, vegetables, and soft drinks.
-Urban consumers are more prone to eat more chicken and other meats than their rural counterparts.
+Urban consumers are likely to eat more chicken and other meats than their rural counterparts.
 Further, urban residents tend to be more health conscious in their dietary habits and also consume more prepared meals than other segments of the population.
 The upper and mid-upper classes are the target of most U.S. consumer-oriented products, with these classes being both familiar and receptive to U.S. food and culture.
 These classes are apt to own microwaves and freezers and purchase food products accordingly.
 Higher socio-economic classes also tend to be the primary clients of supermarkets and fast food restaurants.
-However, though higher-income consumers purchase the greatest quantities of fast food, they also consume the greatest quantities of health and diet foods.
-Dining out is not uncommon for these classes but is usually reserved for weekends or special occasions.